yucoder14/selenium-and-pyautogui-fun/README.md

 Caveats
 =======

+When the script is running, you CANNOT touch the machine where the script is running.
+Otherwise, everything will break.
+GUI scripting is very fragile, so please tend it with extra care.

-As any GUI scripts, this script is bound to fail sometime in the future if the College decides to revamp the student directory, modify any of the id's of html elements, or decide to rework how pages are linked.
+This script is bound to fail sometime in the future if the College decides to revamp the student directory, modify any of the id's of html elements, or decide to rework how pages are linked.

 It's also very possible that DUO might no longer be a thing.
 So feel free to use the script as long as it works.
 If it breaks, then, well, you should build